Bus, Coach and Sightseeing Tours in Scotland

 Scottish History can be traced back to the Iron age with evidence of settlers building defensive fortifications at places such as Dumbarton which lies on the northern banks of the River Clyde just outside of Glasgow.

 Military bus tours covering Scottish battles

-So they say Scotish blood is around the world from just across the water in scandinavia to Austrilai and the United States.
+So they say Scottish blood is spread around the world from just across the water in Scandinavia to Australia and the United States.
 As anyone from Scotland will tell you, the English attempted to subjugate the Scottish people whilst under the reign of Edward 1st.
-Our business of sightseeing tours in Scotalnd would not really exist if it was not for the National Heroes such as William Wallace who came forward to lead the defiant Scots in open warfare against Edward’s army resulting in a spectacular victory at Stirling Bridge in 1297.
+Our business of sightseeing tours in Scotland would not really exist if it was not for the National Heroes such as William Wallace who came forward to lead the defiant Scots in open warfare against Edward’s army resulting in a spectacular victory at Stirling Bridge in 1297.
 Approximately 6,000 Scots held battle with over 9,000 English Cavalry and Infantry and triumphing.
 A highlight of your Scottish bus tours is seeing the monument to Wallace which now stands at the site of this famous victory within easy viewing distance from Stirling Castle.

 Tensions remained high with various battles taking place between the Scots and the English right up until 1575

 The last pitched battle fought on British soil took place in 1746 and is known as the Battle of Culloden.
 Popular culture tells us of Bonnie Prince Charlie or the Young Pretender (grandson to James II of England/James VII of Scotland) attempting to claim the throne of England.
 He raised an army to further his cause.
 The army was defeated at Culloden which was a total massacre.